TABLE OF CONTENTS

 3. Keyword prioritisation

-Priority Keywords
+Priority keywords

 These include terms that are directly related to the product or service the business sells.
-They can be keywords that have high buying intent or terms further up the funnel that reflect prospect pain.
+They can be keywords that have high buying intent or terms further up the sales funnel that reflect prospect pain.

 If your business sells accounting software for example, priority keywords for you might be accounting software or how to do small business accounts.